From Modern CNNs to Vision Transformers: Assessing the Performance, Robustness, and Classification Strategies of Deep Learning Models in Histopathology: Results and Discussion

-Thus, the specific effect of staining variations between different labs, which we simulated using a CycleGAN, already does pose a substantial challenge for the cancer classification models examined (see the performance drops in percent in the column ``cross-stain, in-dist.`` in \Cref{tab:robust:BH}).
-Nevertheless, the effect of differing distributions between train and test data appears to be the dominating factor and results in a further large performance decrease (column ``cross-stain, cross-dist.`` in \Cref{tab:robust:BH}).
-This effect occurs even though we tried to migitate it as much as possible through weighted sampling of the normal and abnormal classes to match the proportions of the respective original in-distribution test sets.
+Thus, the specific effect of staining variations, or more broadly variations in color, between different labs (ii), which we simulated using a CycleGAN, already does pose a substantial challenge for the cancer classification models examined.
+Nevertheless, the effect of differing distributions between train and test data (iii) appears to be the dominating factor and results in a further large performance decrease (column ``cross-stain, cross-dist.'' in \Cref{tab:robust:BH}).
+This effect occurs even though we tried to mitigate it as much as possible through weighted sampling of the normal and abnormal classes to match the proportions of the respective original in-distribution test sets.
+The effect of recoloring out of distribution test data (iv), using the CycleGAN, does yield slight performance improvements, if the respective generator sufficiently approximates the color distribution of the respective dataset.
+This can be observed in the recolored, cross-distribution case for models trained on IDC, where all models with the exception of the ResNet-152x2 and the BoTNet-50 perform better than in the cross-distribution, cross-staining case (see Table \ref{tab:robust:BH}, \textit{Trained on IDC}).
+The respective generator $G_{\text{BreaKHis} \rightarrow \text{IDC}}$ approximates the color distribution of the IDC dataset well, as can be observed in Figure \ref{fig:cyclegan-histograms}.
+If the generator does not approximate the color distribution sufficiently well, such as the generator $G_{\text{IDC} \rightarrow \text{BreaKHis}}$ (see Figure \ref{fig:cyclegan-histograms}), we observe an additional drop in performance (see Table \ref{tab:robust:BH}, \textit{Trained on BreaKHis}).

+In relation to the baseline (i), significant losses in performance were observed in all robustness tests (ii), (iii) and (iv).
+We could neither find apparent morphological anomalies in samples misclassified by all models in comparison to the correctly classified samples, nor obvious discrepancies among these samples between the four test conditions (see \Cref{fig:cyclegan-illustration}).
+To fully understand under which circumstances all models are led to misclassification would, however, require an in-depth morphological investigation on the sample level by histopathologists.

 In light of the results, we come to the sobering observation, that it is hard to identify architectures that are particularly robust in either scenario.
-No architecture is truly robust to challenges posed by cross-stain and cross-distribution data.
+No architecture is truly robust to challenges posed by staining variations and distribution shifts.
 The results reflect the brittleness of deep learning methods in general.
 Despite the successes in suppressing the proneness of differentiable models to overfitting in recent years, the training dataset still governs the models ability to generalize on out-of-distribution data.
 Robustness is not a property that can be taken for granted, but requires dedicated efforts to be achieved and incorporated into the state of the art.